braincogsci/mbcs-projects/Miscellaneous/Tips for landing a project.md

+The freedom to find and choose a project that suits your own interests comes with the responsibility to identify your wants and needs, and to search for a project placement yourself.
+This is not necessarily an easy task, but practicing it within MBCS will pay off once you hit the labour market.

+This page contains some suggestions that can help you on your quest for a research project that matches your abilities and interests.
 ## Know what you want
 As for most important decisions in life, self-knowledge is key.
 What do you think you want to do in the future?
 Which skills do you think you need to acquire?
 What kind of work provides you with joy?
 In what type of work environment do you flourish?